Dailies of the 401st Squadron

 91st Bomb Group.
 1st Lts.
 Riley, Harris and 2nd Lts.
 Schwendiman and

 Ashinhurst, T/S Kirk, S/S Dobson, Sgt Lee, Cpls.
-Snyder and Ward arrived with the last
+Snyder and Ward arrived with

 of the new planes.